tomisenbarger/cv/cv.md

 ###Presentations

-Agricultural Genome to Phenome Initiative Field Day, October 19, 2022, Virtual IP in Livestock and Plant Genetics & Breeding – Practital Patent Law for Scientists
+Agricultural Genome to Phenome Initiative Field Day, October 19, 2022, Virtual IP in Livestock and Plant Genetics & Breeding – Practical Patent Law for Scientists

 Applied and Environmental Microbiology Gordon Conference, July 2005, New London, CT
 “Accessing the Functional Diversity of Uncultured Soil Microorganisms by Metagenomics”